Kong/developer.konghq.com/app/_includes/prereqs/event-hook/slack.md

-To create an event hook that pushes information to Slack you will need to configure some options in Slack.
+To create an Event Hook that pushes information to Slack, you will need to configure some options in Slack.

 1. Create an application in [Slack](https://api.slack.com/apps?new_app=1)
 2. From the application select **Incoming Webhooks** and activate incoming webhooks.